On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass matrix: Structural properties

 \subsection{Boundedness of the mass matrix}

-The tracking capabilities of passivity-based control methods for robotic manipulators such as PD control \cite{johansson_adaptive_1990} or the approach in \cite{slotine_adaptive_1987} are guaranteed by means of Lyapunov functions that in part are formed as a quadratic form of the tracking error with the mass matrix.
-Therefore, the guarantees of stability of such control algorithms are hinging on the existence of a positive lower uniform bound and a finite upper uniform bound of the mass matrix, rendering conditions for the existence of such finite, positive uniform bounds desirable.
-Before we highlight challenges arising explicitly from the time dependency of the inertial parameters, we provide some insight into the existence of such bounds in the case of constant, physically consistent inertial parameters: Positivity of a lower uniform bound of the mass matrix necessitates the property in \begin{definition} The Jacobian $J$ is called \textit{normal} if it fulfills $\inf_{q\in\mathbb{R}^n}\big\{\lambda_{\min}(J(q)^\top J(q))\big\}>0$. \end{definition} to be satisfied by the Jacobian $J$.
-This can be seen by means of the following counterexample: The inertial parameters $m_l=1$, $h_l= ^{ \top}$ and $I_l=\mathrm{I}_3$ for $l\in\{1,\ldots,N\}$ are constant and physically consistent (this is readily verified via Theorem~\ref{theorem:PhysicalConsistency} since $f(\Phi_l)=\mathrm{diag} \succ 0$) and they lead to $\mathcal{Z}(\Theta)=\mathrm{I}_{6N}$, cf.~\eqref{DefMatrixZ},~\eqref{DefBlockmatrixZ}.
-According to~\eqref{InertialMatrix}, the mass matrix with these inertial parameters is $M(q,\Theta)=J(q)^\top J(q)$ such that loss of normality of the Jacobian $J$ causes $\inf_{q\in\mathbb{R}^n}(\lambda_{\min}(M(q,\Theta)))=0$, i.e. causing the greatest lower uniform bound of the mass matrix to lose its desirable positivity despite the fact that the inertial parameters are chosen physically consistent and constant.
+The tracking capabilities of passivity-based adaptive control methods for robotic manipulators such as \cite{slotine_adaptive_1987}, its successor \cite{johansson_adaptive_1990} or the approach in \cite{pagilla_adaptive_2000} are guaranteed by means of Lyapunov functions that in part are formed as a quadratic form of the tracking error with the mass matrix.
+Therefore, the guarantees of stability of such control algorithms hinge on the existence of a positive lower uniform bound and a finite upper uniform bound of the mass matrix, thus rendering conditions for the existence of such finite, positive uniform bounds desirable.
+Before we highlight challenges arising explicitly from time dependency of the inertial parameters, we provide some insight into the existence of such bounds in the case of constant, physically consistent inertial parameters: First of all, positivity of a lower uniform bound of the mass matrix necessitates the property in